 In other words, the actual response of the oscillator, \(x(t)\), is the convolution of \(F_0\) and \(G\).
 The Green’s function, \(G(t-t')\) describes the contribution to the motion of the oscillator at time \(t\) after it has been given a unit impulse at (the earlier) time \(t'\).

-Let’s say that at \(t = 0\) an oscillatory forcing function begins and operates for \(N\) cycles: \[ F(t) = \begin{cases} F_0 \sin(\Omega t) & 0 < t < \frac{2 \pi N}{\Omega} \\ 0 & \text{otherwise} \end{cases} \] Its Fourier transform is \begin{align} \tilde{F}(\omega) &= \int_{0}^{2 \pi N/\Omega} F_0 \frac{e^{i\Omega t} - e^{-i\Omega t}}{2i} e^{i\omega t}\dd{t} \\ &= \frac{F_0}{2i} \bigg[ \frac{e^{i(\omega+\Omega)t}}{i(\omega+\Omega)} - \frac{e^{i(\omega-\Omega)t}}{i(\omega-\Omega)} \bigg]_0^{2\pi N/\Omega} \\ &= \frac{F_0}{2} \bigg[ \frac{e^{i 2\pi N \omega/\Omega}-1}{\omega-\Omega} - \frac{e^{i 2\pi N \omega/\Omega}-1}{\omega + \Omega}\bigg] \\ &= F_0 \Omega \frac{e^{i 2 \pi N \omega/\Omega}-1}{\omega^2 - \Omega^2} \end{align}
+Let’s say that at \(t = 0\) an oscillatory forcing function begins and operates for \(N\) cycles: \[ F(t) = \begin{cases} F_0 \sin(\Omega t) & 0 < t < \frac{2 \pi N}{\Omega} \equiv T \\ 0 & \text{otherwise} \end{cases} \] Note that \(T\) is the time when the forcing function ceases.
+The Fourier transform of \(F(t)\) is \begin{align} \tilde{F}(\omega) &= \int_{0}^{T} F_0 \frac{e^{i\Omega t} - e^{-i\Omega t}}{2i} e^{i\omega t}\dd{t} = \frac{F_0}{2i} \int_0^{T} \left(e^{i(\omega+\Omega)t} - e^{i(\omega-\Omega)t} \right)\dd{t} \\ &= \frac{F_0}{2i} \bigg[ \frac{e^{i(\omega+\Omega)t}}{i(\omega+\Omega)} - \frac{e^{i(\omega-\Omega)t}}{i(\omega-\Omega)} \bigg]_0^{T} \\ &= -\frac{F_0}{2} \bigg[ \frac{e^{i\omega T}-1}{\omega+\Omega} - \frac{e^{i\omega T}-1}{\omega - \Omega} \bigg] \\ &= -\frac{F_0}{2} (e^{i\omega T}-1)\bigg[ \frac{\omega-\Omega - \omega - \Omega}{\omega^2 - \Omega^2} \bigg] \\ &= F_0 \Omega \frac{e^{i \omega T}-1}{\omega^2 - \Omega^2} \end{align}

-By the convolution theorem, then, \begin{align} x(t) &= \frac{1}{2\pi} \int_{-\infty}^{\infty} \frac{F_0 \Omega}{m} \frac{e^{-i\omega t}}{\omega_0^2-\omega^2-2\beta i \omega} \frac{e^{i\omega T}-1}{\omega^2 - \Omega^2} \dd{\omega} \notag \end{align}
+By the convolution theorem, then, \begin{align} x(t) &= \frac{1}{2\pi} \int_{-\infty}^{\infty} \frac{F_0 \Omega}{m} \frac{e^{-i\omega t}}{\omega_0^2-\omega^2-2\beta i \omega} \frac{e^{i\omega T} - 1}{\omega^2 - \Omega^2} \dd{\omega} \notag \end{align}

 Evaluating this integral is somewhat tricky.
-Let’s first clean up the integrand slightly: \begin{equation} x(t) = \frac{F_0 \Omega}{2 \pi m} \int_{-\infty}^{\infty} \frac{e^{-i\omega t} - e^{-i\omega(t-T)}} {(\omega-\omega_{+})(\omega-\omega_{-})(\omega-\Omega)(\omega+\Omega)} \dd{\omega} \end{equation} where \(\omega_{\pm} = \pm\omega_1 - i\beta\).
+Let’s first clean up the integrand slightly by shifting the denominator to have positive \(\omega^2\) in the first term and flipping the sign of the final numerator: \begin{equation} x(t) = \frac{F_0 \Omega}{2 \pi m} \int_{-\infty}^{\infty} \frac{e^{-i\omega t} - e^{-i\omega(t-T)}} {(\omega-\omega_{+})(\omega-\omega_{-})(\omega-\Omega)(\omega+\Omega)} \dd{\omega} \end{equation} where \(\omega_{\pm} = \pm\omega_1 - i\beta\).
 Writing the integrand this way shows that it has four first-order poles, two on the real axis on the path of integration, and two in the lower half-plane.

 We can close the contour without adding anything to the integral with a giant semicircle in the upper half-plane.
 The poles at \(\omega=\omega_\pm\) are in the LHP, so they contribute nothing.
 At \(\omega = \pm \Omega\), the numerator vanishes because \(e^{\pm i\Omega T} = e^{\pm i \, 2\pi N} = 1\).
 Hence, \(x(t) = 0\) for \(t < 0\).
 That’s reassuring: we haven’t started forcing the oscillator yet!